Travel information Spain

 Spain is a large country with great geographical differences.
 As a result, there are various climates.

-- Just northwest of Spain (Calabria and surroundings) has relatively cool summers with temperatures around 20 degrees.
+• Just northwest of Spain (Cantabria and its surroundings) has relatively cool summers with temperatures around 20 degrees.

 In addition to well-known weather apps like Weather forecast, Daily Weather, el tiempo provides extensive weather information (in English).